 As much as the gable end loft conversion guarantees you maximum floor space in your house, it is not applicable for all property types.
 A hip to gable loft conversion is a viable option for detached or semi-detached houses as well as hip-end roof houses.

 Most bungalows and chalets are also compatible with this type of loft conversion.
-Considering the amount of extra space generated and aesthetic appeal of this hipped roof loft conversion, most bungalow owners find it as a worthy investment.
+Considering the amount of extra space generated and the aesthetic appeal of this hipped roof loft conversion, most bungalow owners find it as a worthy investment.

 This type of loft convert is suitable for the end-terraced type of property but not the mid-terrace type.
-Whatever the situation, your roof has to have sufficient allowance to create liveable roof space, otherwise, the hip to gable loft conversion won’t be a viable choice for your property or cost-effective.
+Whatever the situation, your roof has to have sufficient allowance to create liveable roof space; otherwise, the hip to gable loft conversion won’t be a viable choice for your property or cost-effective.

 With a hip to gable loft conversion, the loft conversions costs vary from the other types of loft conversions.
 In most cases, the scale of the project and the amount of work to be done plays an important role in determining the cost.